-Introduction to the French Poodle
+Introduction to the French Bulldog Poodle mix

 It seems that many breeders are experimenting with mixing two great dogs together to get a new “hybrid” breed of dog, according to Dogs and Dog Advice.